pianistprogrammer/auto-complete-ai/README.md

 4. Optionally, you can serve the project using a local server, like `Live Server` in VSCode, to see real-time changes.

+5. Install the dependencies `npm install`

-5. Serve the project `npm run dev`
+6. Serve the project `npm run dev`

 ## File Structure